Turk's head knots and links: a survey

 When $q$ is odd, the Turk's head knots $Th (3,q)$ are both strongly positive amphichiral and strongly negative amphichiral.
 In this case, various classical and new obstructions for sliceness automatically vanish.
 In particular, the following invariants do not provide sliceness obstructions: $\tau$-invariant \cite{OS03}, $\delta$-invariant \cite{MO07}, $V_0$-invariant \cite{OS08_surgeries}, $s$-invariant \cite{Ras10}, $\nu$-invariant \cite{OS11}, $s_N$-invariants \cite{Lob09, Lew14}, $\delta_p$-invariants \cite{Jab12}, $s^\sharp$-invariant \cite{KM13}, $\epsilon$-invariant \cite{Hom14}, $\nu^+$-invariant \cite{HW16}, $\Upsilon$-invariant \cite{OSS17}, $\underline{V}_0$- and $\overline{V}_0$-invariants \cite{HM17}, $\Upsilon^2$-invariant \cite{KL18}, $\mathrm{HFB}_\mathrm{conn}$-invariant \cite{AKS20}, $\tau^\sharp$-invariant \cite{BS21}, $\nu^\sharp$-invariant \cite{BS21}, $\varphi_j$-invariants \cite{DHST21}, $\theta^q$-invariants \cite{Bar22}, $\tilde{s}$-invariant \cite{DISST22}, and $\tilde{\epsilon}$-invariant \cite{DISST22}.

 On the one hand, it is well-known that the Turk's head knot $Th (3,5)$ is slice, see for instance \cite{Con70}.
-On the other hand, in his dissertation \cite{Lon83}, Long proved that the Turk's head knot $Th (3,7)$ is not homotopy-ribbon.
+On the other hand, in his dissertation \cite{Lon83}, Long proved that the Turk's head knot $Th (3,7)$ is not \emph{homotopy-ribbon}\footnote{A homotopy-ribbon knot is a knot bounding a slice disk such that the inclusion map from the knot exterior to the slice disk exterior is $\pi_1$-surjective.}.

-Despite the difficulties, however, we have positive results for obstructions based on the powerful theory of twisted Alexander polynomials due to the article by Herald, Kirk and Livingston \cite{HKL10}.
+Despite the difficulties, however, there are positive results for sliceness obstructions based on the powerful theory of twisted Alexander polynomials\footnote{The twisted Alexander polynomials were introduced in the influential work of X. S. Lin \cite{Lin01}.
+For further details, see the survey article by Friedl and Vidussi \cite{FV11}.} due to Herald, Kirk and Livingston \cite{HKL10}.
 Sartori improved Long's result in his master's thesis \cite{Sar10} by showing that $Th (3,7)$ is not slice.
-This result was recently highlighted by Lamm \cite{Lam23} that $Th (3,7)$ is the minimum crossing knot that is prime strongly positive amphichiral but not slice.
+It was recently highlighted by Lamm \cite{Lam23} that $Th (3,7)$ is the minimum crossing knot that is prime strongly positive amphichiral but not slice.
 Furthermore, Aceto, Meier, A. Miller, M. Miller, Park and Stipsicz proved that the Turk's head knots $Th (3,11)$, $Th (3,17)$ and $Th (3,23)$ are not slice, see \cite{AMMMPS21}.